-- You will get a troubleshooting menu after restarting your Windows 8, 10 device.
+- You will get a troubleshooting menu after restarting your Windows 8, 10 devices.

-- After you left click or tap on “Troubleshoot” feature, you will need to left click or tap on“Uninstall Preview updates” feature.
+- After you left-click or tap on the “Troubleshoot” feature, you will need to left click or tap on the “Uninstall Preview updates” feature.

 - After you choose the above feature, your Windows operating system will restart.

 - When the Windows device boots up, you will see an “Uninstall Preview updates” window.

 - You will need to write in that screen your Windows account and continue.

 - After the above step, you will need to write your account password in the next window and continue.